Anonsevenseven/Anonpack/README.md

 Blocks is replaced by Contradiction, by the same friend.

+Far is replaced by α decay, a theme from Touhou: Lost Word.

+Strad is replaced by Leak, a piece from C418 himself.

-Netherite is now Lionsdale, a spaceborne material that was fully extracted from the overworld and lost upon entry to the nether.
+Netherite is now Lonsdaleite, a spaceborne material that was fully extracted from the overworld and lost upon entry to the nether.

 Diamonds are now Mythril, the mythical metal of the elves.

-//I thought mythril was copper acetate (II) with quartz impurities

-//Pardon??????